+To characterize RSHC, roads are typically divided into segments that drain to a common point and share other related characteristics (surfacing, traffic, slope).
+All the efforts reviewed based their data collection and analyses on road segments, although their delineation methods varied.
 Measuring connectivity consistently can be quite challenging in practice.
 A key first step is deciding on a definition.
-Hydrologic disconnection is defined in the Oregon Forest Practices Act (FPA) as “the removal of direct routes of drainage or overland flow of road runoff to waters of the state” (OAR 629-600-0100 (71)), however, in rule, there is no definition of hydrologic connection.
+Hydrologic disconnection is defined in the Oregon Forest Practices Act (FPA) as “the removal of direct routes of drainage or overland flow of road runoff to waters of the state” (OAR 629-600-0100 (71)), ; however, in rule, there is no definition of hydrologic connection.
 In March 2025, the IRST developed the following as its working definition of road-stream hydrologic connectivity: "A road segment is considered hydrologically connected where surface runoff from road cuts, ditches, running surfaces, and fills exhibits a continuous surface flow path to a natural stream channel."

 Field methods

-For the Dubé (2010) study, RSHC was determined visually by field crews using flowchart protocol (Watershed Professionals Network 2009).
-Six levels of connectivity were recorded in their field assessment: none, sediment plume reaching or nearly reaching a stream, direct via gully or from road structure, or a road paralleling a stream within 20 ft.
+For the Dubé et al. (2010) study, RSHC was determined visually by field crews using aflowchart protocol (Watershed Professionals Network 2009).
+Six categories levels of connectivity were recorded in the fieldtheir field assessment: none, ; direct delivery; 35% delivery, 10% deliverysediment plume reaching or nearly reaching a stream,; direct via gully or from road structure,; orand a road paralleling a stream within 20 ft.
 They implemented a Quality Assurance/Quality Control (QA/QC) protocol and found observer differences to be substantial, which they addressed through further training and mixing of teams.
-Martin (2009) did not describe RSHC determination methods, however, they are assumed to be similar to Dubé..Dubé.
+Martin (2009) did not describe RSHC determination methods, however, they are assumed to be similar to those used by Dubé et al. (2010).
+For sediment estimates, field crews measured numerous aspects of delivering road segments such as slope, surfacing, maintenance level, ditch conditions, cutslope conditions, and vegetation.

 What extra data collection was needed to inform the sediment modeling?

-As part of the new Oregon Forest Practice Rules (FPR), large landowners (>5,000 ac) will be required to assess their road systems for connectivity in a process known as the Forest Roads Inventory and Analysis (FRIA).
+As part of the 2024new Oregon Forest Practice Rules (FPR), large landowners (those owning >5,000 ac) will be required to assess their road systems for connectivityand other aspects (e.g., fish passage) in a process known as the Forest Roads Inventory and Analysis (FRIA).
 Large landowners must inventory their entire road system by 2029 whereas small landowners will only be required to check for connectivity when roads are used in active harvest operations.
-Landowners must only report using four categories: meets or does not meet FPR standards, is vacated, or has been abandoned.
+Landowners must assign andonly report road status with regard to compliance with forest practices rules using four categories of compliance with the FPRs: meets or does not meet FPR standards, is vacated, or has been abandoned.
+They are not required to assess FPR effectiveness.

-Geomorphic Road Analysis and Inventory Package (GRAIP) is a widely applied field-based assessment developed by the Forest Service Rocky Mountain Research Station and Utah State University.
-The model predicts road to stream hydrologic connectivity, sediment production and delivery to streams, downstream sediment accumulation, risks of shallow landslides caused by roads, gully initiation risk below drain points, and risks to road-stream crossings (Black et al. 2012; Cissel et al. 2012)Geomorphic Road Analysis and Inventory Package (GRAIP) is a widely applied field-based assessment developed by the Forest Service Rocky Mountain Research Station and Utah State University.
-The model predicts road to stream hydrologic connectivity, sediment production and delivery to streams, downstream sediment accumulation, risks of shallow landslides caused by roads, gully initiation risk below drain points, and risks to road-stream crossings (Black et al. 2012; Cissel et al. 2012).
+.

-Several field methods have been developed to get the most accurate estimates of sediment contributions to streams from RSHC, including tipping buckets, sediment traps, and visual observations of instream water.
-Logistics limit actual field sampling of sediment to relatively small areas, thus monitoring at the scale envisioned by AMP has generally been done using field calibrated or even uncalibrated models.
+Several field methods have been developed used to get the mostimprove accuracy of accurate estimatesd of sediment contributions iinputs to streams from RSHC, by directly measuring sediment outputs from road segments.
+These includinginclude tipping buckets, sediment traps, and visual observations of instream water.
+Logistics limit actual field sampling of sediment to relatively small areas, thus monitoring at the scale envisioned by AMPC has generally been done using field calibrated or even uncalibrated models or those with limited field calibration.

 GIS/Remote Sensing